NikVis01/AIS_Capstone/README.md

 - Im keeping the containers warm for you so just follow the following link and it should work fine: https://nikvis01--ui-analyzer-create-asgi.modal.run

 ### Limitations and recognitions
-- I could have used GPT-4o for this since it can read UI from a link and give suggestions straight up
-- However; this is lame and boring.
+- I could have used GPT-4o for this since it can read UI from a link and give suggestions straight up.
+However; this is lame and boring.
 I learned more doing it this way.
-It works.
+It works decently.
 - Business use-case is slim if not non-existent for the current application.
+- Bipassing Captcha is not implemented

 The base code can be fine tuned for a wide scope of different applications such as:
 1. Landing page analysis and suggestions to onboard clients easier for Saas